 Cash flow from (used in) operating activities amounted to Php6.0 billion in 2013, (Php4.6 billion) in 2014 and (Php0.5 billion) in 2015.
-In 2013, operating cash amounting to to Php13.9 billion was used to increase receivables by Php3.6 billion, inventories by Php1.2 billion, short-term investments by Php1.5 billion and reinsurance assets by Php1.3 billion and partially settle other current liabilities by Php558.3 million.
-In 2014, operating cash amounting to Php19.7 billion was used to increase receivables by Php1.8 billion and real estate inventory by Php12.5 billion and partially settle accounts and other payables by Php0.9 billion, insurance contract liabilities by Php1.0 billion and other current liabilities by Php1.7 billion.
-In 2015, operating cash amounting to Php26.0 billion was used to increase receivables by Php3.0 billion, inventories by Php9.7 billion, land held for future development by Php2.9 billion and prepayments and other current liabilities by Php0.2 billion.
+In 2013, operating cash amounting to Php13.9 billion was used to increase receivables by Php3.6 billion, inventories by Php1.2 billion, short-term investments by Php1.5 billion and reinsurance assets by Php1.3 billion and partially settle other current liabilities by Php58.3 million.
+In 2014, operating cash amounting to Php12.5 billion and real estate inventory by Php12.5 billion and partially settle accounts and other payables by Php0.9 billion, insurance contract liabilities by Php1.0 billion and other current liabilities by Php1.7 billion, insurance contract liabilities by Php1.0 billion and other current liabilities by Php1.7 billion.
+In 2015, operating cash amounting to Php26.0 billion was used to increase receivables by Php3.0 billion, inventories by Php9.7 billion, land held for future development by Php2.9 billion and prepayments and other current liabilities by Php1.0 billion and partially settle insurance contract liabilities by Php0.6 billion and other current liabilities by Php1.0 billion.
+In 2015, operating cash amounting to Php2.9 billion and prepayments and other current assets by Php0.2 billion, land held for future development by Php2.9 billion and prepayments and other current liabilities by Php0.2 billion.